lucianodiisouza/lucianodiisouza/README.md

 A Brazilian Software Engineer passionate about building things with JavaScript and creating content about tech and career growth.
 I specialize in frontend and mobile development, always exploring new technologies—and yes, I have a soft spot for mechanical keyboards.

 ### 💻 Experienced with:
-JavaScript, TypeScript, React, React Native, Next.js, Node.js, Tailwind, Styled-Components, Bootstrap, PHP, Delphi (yeah, I’ve seen things...), and Ruby on Rails (miss you 🫡).
+JavaScript, TypeScript, React, React Native, Next.js, Node.js, Tailwind, Styled-Components, Tamagui, Bootstrap, PHP, Delphi (yeah, I’ve seen things...), and Ruby on Rails (miss you 🫡).

 ### 🚀 Currently working with:
-React and React Native at @workl , helping build great digital experiences.
+React Native and tamagui at @workl , helping build great digital experiences.

 ### 📍 Currently in Brazil 🇧🇷